queryluke/masseffect-5e/static/data/rules/09-07-shields.md

 ### Damage
-If you have at least 1 shield point when you take damage, the is applied it is subtracted from your shield points first, then from your hit points.
+When you have shield points and take damage, the shield points are lost first, and any leftover damage carries over to your normal hit points.
+For example, if you have 5 shield points and take 7 damage, you lose the shield points and then take 2 damage.
 Some abilities "bypass" your shield points.
 In these instances, you subtract damage from your hit points leaving your shield points unchanged.

 #### Melee Weapons